athletics/make-model/base-project/README.md

 bower install
 ```

-Additional packages can be found on the [Bower website](http://bower.io/search/).
+Additional packages can be found at [bower.io/search/](http://bower.io/search/).
 To install a new package run:

 ```bash
 bower install <name> --save